dreamfactorysoftware/platform-wiki/Platform-Documentation/Usage-Options/Product-Upgrades.md

 C:\Bitnami\dreamfactory-1.9.0-1\php\php.exe C:\Bitnami\dreamfactory-1.9.0-1\php\composer.phar update --no-dev
 ```

+Use the Bitnami DreamFactory Stack Manager to restart your servers.

 Problems?

 Some upgrades require database schema updates to continue operating correctly.
 If you run into errors after a software upgrade, log out of your DSP (go to <server>/web/logout), complete any requested schema upgrades, and log back in.